 If you are the grandparents of a child and wish to prevent the relocation of your grandchild please contact your local Arizona Family Law Attorney at Enholm Law, PLLC for a free consultation to discuss the specifics about your case.

 Arizona has recognized grandparents’ visitation rights since 1983.
 Grandparents can petition the court for visitation as long as the child has not been adopted by two parents and visitation is in the child’s best interests.
 Once these visitation rights are established, they must be followed as a court order.
 But what happens to these rights if the grandchildren are about to relocate with their parents?

-If a relocation is granted, grandparents can still enforce their visitation rights through contempt proceedings or modify their rights based on a long-distance plan.
+If a relocation is granted, grandparents may preserve or modify their visitation rights based on a long-distance plan.
 In some cases, relocation can even be contingent upon continued compliance with grandparents’ visitation rights.